sannidhayj20/CIA-2/Readme.md

 8.Branch and Bound with greed

-9.Branch and Bound with extended list
+9.Branch and Bound with greed with extended list

-10.Branch and Bound with greed with extended list
+10.Branch and Bound with huersitics and cost

-11.Branch and Bound with huersitics and cost
+11.Branch and Bound with Greedy Huersitics

 12.A*